Happa1/Unit4-Project/README.md

                 login_err=True
 ```
 First, I received username and password as inputs.
 Then, create hash_text with inputted username and password.
-Using for loop for the values in 'users' table, I compare signature stored in the table with hash_text then if it matches, the system recognizes it is a valid login.
+Using for loop for the values in `users` table, I compare signature stored in the table with hash_text then if it matches, the system recognizes it is a valid login.
-If the login succeed, it starts session with 'user_id'.
+If the login succeed, it starts session with `user_id`.
 he purpose of using sessions in web development is to maintain stateful information across multiple requests within a user's browsing session.
 Sessions enable the storage and retrieval of user-specific data, enhance security, and facilitate the creation of personalized and interactive web experiences.[^2]
 If the login doesn't succeed, it returns error and error message appears on the text.

 #### logging validation
 To ensure which user make a post or write a comment, the website requires login before the user take actions on the website.
-In order to identify whether user logged in or not, I created a 'logging' function in 'tools.py' so that I can use this function without less code in the main python file.
+In order to identify whether user logged in or not, I created a `logging` function in `tools.py` so that I can use this function without less code in the main python file.

 ```.py
 def logging():